zangrand/ansible-k8s/README.md

-# Deployment of a Kubernetes cluster via ansible
+# Deployment of a Kubernetes cluster via Ansible

 ## Overview
 The provided Ansible playbooks allow you to deploy a Kubernetes cluster both on bare metal and on an OpenStack cloud.